PatrickStankard/homebridge-fujitsu-airstage/README.md

 ## Homebridge Compatibility

 - Supports Homebridge v1 and v2 (including child bridge mode)
-- Tokens and authentication data are managed automatically using the Homebridge v2 storage API when available
 - No manual editing of tokens is required or supported
-- Homebridge UI configuration is improved and user-friendly

 ## Configuration